 While manufacturers claim their products can last up to 10 years, the reality is once a year at least.
 Reapplying grout sealer once a year will ensure the best results.

 In this best grout sealer buyer’s guide we took a look at the best sealers for all types of tile and grout and took a look into what a grout sealer is and why you need to use one.

-Overall, the Sealer’s Choice Gold grout and tile sealer was the best all-round sealer as it offers a universal scope of applications and delivers a professional result.
+Overall, the AQUA-X grout sealer was the best all-round sealer as it offers a great range of features in a very easy to apply solution.